OutSystems/AzureARMTemplates/README.md

 - The Azure SQL Server admin username MUST BE different from the VM admin username or the deployment will fail.

+- When installing OutSystems 10 leave the Database Log parameter empty.

 ### 5. Single Environment

 This template deploys an OutSystems environment on a single virtual machine and two Azure SQL databases for the platform database and session database.